 What is the truth?

 The initiative was actually started by Mumbai police in March 2014 on the occasion of International Women’s Day after the rape and murder of Hyderabad techie Esther Anuhya.
 The helpline number was a joint venture between Mumbai police and MTNL.
-Any woman in trouble could dial 100 and a PCR van would be sent to her aid, with help of her mobile location.
-However, this has been circulating on social media with altered narratives since it was started.
+“Under ‘Travel Safe When Alone’ initiative, any women before taking an auto rickshaw or taxi could message the registration number of the vehicle to a dedicated helpline number 9969777888,” reads a report by The Indian Express.
+“Police will keep the track of the vehicles that the woman is taking and would get her location through GPS,” Police Commissioner Rakesh Maria was quoted in the article.
+However, the number has been circulating on social media with altered narratives ever since it was launched.

 (1/3) Messages on Social Media regarding launch of Delhi Police Women Helpline SMS # 9969777888 for GPS tracking of Auto/Taxi are not true.